Electron Engine ™

 Description

 These EE80 air ventilation adapters are compatible with the Yamamoto sub plates.
 Outside dimensions, appearance and mounting is the same.
-We have one to replace the original Yamamoto 30mm sockets, and one which is 31mm, for some Chinese sockets.
-In addition we have a 27mm Version which fits some vintage sockets.
-All have 38.2mm screw hole distance.
+We have one to replace the original Yamamoto 30mm sockets, one which is 31mm, for some Chinese sockets, and one which is 27mm Version for some vintage sockets.
+All of these have 38.2mm screw hole distance.

 Air ventilation adapter with the status LEDs mounted.